 That’s unfortunate because several studies have shown that female friendships are vital to both your mental and your physical health as you grow older.
 Feeling isolated can lead to depression and folks with few friendships tend to have more chronic illnesses as they age.

-But how to even begin to make new friends?
+But how to even begin to make new friends after 50?
 Fortunately, it’s easier than you think.
 I’ve been compiling tips on how to make new friends in midlife.
 Here are 15 of the best tips I’ve discovered.

 #1.
 Make friends with yourself first.
 If you’ve focused on your family for years, you may have forgotten what used to interest you or what kind of friend you would like to be.
 Spend some time getting to know yourself again and then you’ll be able to recognize who you want to be friends with when you meet them.
 I have a free e-book full of exercises to help you get to know yourself again.